motleykl/Scripts_Week3/README.md

 `curl https://raw.githubusercontent.com/FoundCompBio-Spr24/Scripts_Week3/main/chiari.summary_statistics.csv`

 What happens?
-How could we save the contents that we're downloading to a file directly?
+How could we save the contents that we're downloading to a file directly? want to >> (redirect) into file into system; curl just like spits out the data onto the line

 ## Searching Within Files